centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/discovery/administration.md

 The default configuration runs the discovery every day at 10:30 PM.

-> If you had changed the legacy *crond* configuration file to adapt the schedule
+> If you have changed the legacy *crond* configuration file to adapt the schedule,
 > you must apply changes to the new configuration file.

 It is also possible to run multiple service discoveries with different